Taming Rectified Flow for Inversion and Editing

 Both the quantitative and qualitative results demonstrate the superior performance of RF-Solver in fundamental T2I generation tasks, producing higher-quality images that align more closely with human cognition.

-Inversion and Reconstruction Results
+Inversion and Reconstruction

 RF-Solver effectively reduces the error in the solution of RF ODE, thereby increasing the accuracy of the reconstruction.